You Earned a Ticket!

 In 2022, another ruling by the Supreme Court, Carson v.
 Makin, further reduced the obstacles to funding private religious schools with public funds.
 The bench sided 6-3 with a Maine family who challenged a state tuition program that excluded religious private schools.

-In some states, tax-funded vouchers have increasingly subsidized private education.
-California's voters have long opposed such vouchers, rejecting initiatives in 1993, and again in 2000.
+California's voters have long opposed tax-based funding of private schools, rejecting initiatives in 1993, and again in 2000.
 Voucher advocates considered trying again to put an initiative on the ballot in 2022 but abandoned the effort.

 Research about vouchers